tensorflow/docs/site/en/api_docs/python/tf/keras/experimental/LinearModel.md

 This method can be overridden to support custom inference logic.
 This method is called by <a href="../../../tf/keras/Model.md#make_predict_function"><code>Model.make_predict_function</code></a>.

-This method should contain the mathemetical logic for one step of inference.
+This method should contain the mathematical logic for one step of inference.
 This typically includes the forward pass.

 Configuration details for *how* this logic is run (e.g. <a href="../../../tf/function.md"><code>tf.function</code></a> and